KarthikaAvedhya/EventBookingSystem/README.md

 node app.js - to execute the apis
 This will start the server on port 8000.
 The API is now accessible.

-Start RabbitMQ Consumers
-If you have RabbitMQ consumers (e.g., for sending email notifications), you can start them separately using the following command: npm run start:consumer
-This will listen to the RabbitMQ queue and process any tasks sent by the application (such as email notifications).

 7. Running Tests
 To run the tests for the application, use the following command: node app.js